IgniteUI/help-topics/topics/02_Controls/Editors/03_igNumericEditor/05_Migrating_to_the_new_igNumericEditor.md

 Event|Description
 ---|---
-rendering|<a name='dropDownListOpening'></a>Event which is raised before rendering of the editor completes. rendered|<a name='rendered'></a>Event which is raised after rendering of the editor completes. dropDownListOpening|<a name='dropDownListOpening'></a>Event which is raised when the drop down is opening. dropDownListOpened|<a name='dropDownListOpened'></a>Event which is raised when the drop down is already opened. dropDownListClosing|<a name='dropDownListClosing'></a>Event which is raised when the drop down is closing. dropDownListClosed|<a name='dropDownListClosed'></a>Event which is raised when the drop down is already closed.
+rendering|<a name='rendering'></a>Event which is raised before rendering of the editor completes. rendered|<a name='rendered'></a>Event which is raised after rendering of the editor completes. dropDownListOpening|<a name='dropDownListOpening'></a>Event which is raised when the drop down is opening. dropDownListOpened|<a name='dropDownListOpened'></a>Event which is raised when the drop down is already opened. dropDownListClosing|<a name='dropDownListClosing'></a>Event which is raised when the drop down is closing. dropDownListClosed|<a name='dropDownListClosed'></a>Event which is raised when the drop down is already closed. dropDownItemSelecting|<a name='dropDownItemSelecting'></a>Event which is raised when the drop down list item is selecting. dropDownItemSelected|<a name='dropDownItemSelected'></a>Event which is raised when the drop down list item is selected. mouseout|<a name='mouseout'></a>Event which is raised on mouseleave at any part of editor including drop-down list.

 [See all events](%%jQueryApiUrl%%/ui.ignumericeditor#events)